spiceai/samples/logpruner/README.md

       with: reward = 100 if new_state.hostmetrics_cpu_usage_idle < 0.90 else -10
 ```

 Here, we tell Spice.ai how we want to reward each action, given the state at that step.
 These rewards are defined by simple Python expressions that assign a value to `reward`.
 A higher value means Spice.ai will learn to take this action more frequently as it trains.
-We can use values from our Datasources to calculate these rewards.
+We can use values from our Dataspaces to calculate these rewards.
 They can be accessed with the expression `(new_state|prev_state).(from)_(name)_(field)`.
 Here we are using `new_state.hostmetrics_cpu_usage_idle`.

 ## Next steps